Protective clothing for first Responders, EMT’s Clinics, Hospitals, Rehabilitation Centers, Crime Scene Technicians, Morgue Technicians & More

 Keeping Healthcare Workers Safe

 The right disposable protective clothing for medical use safeguards healthcare workers, and their patients, from high-consequence infectious diseases (HCIDs) along with blood and bodily fluids.
 Many disposable coveralls sold today are just a chemical suit marketed to healthcare facilities.
 They’re uncomfortably hot, and not designed to meet the latest safety requirements or donning and doffing protocols.
-We work directly with medical personnel and healthcare workers to design our disposable medical suits, lab coats, and accessories with wearer-driven features.
+We work directly with medical personnel and healthcare workers to design our disposable medical protective clothing, lab coats, and accessories with wearer-driven features.

 We work hand in hand with medical professionals at leading medical centers to design disposable protective clothing that offers the features necessary for life-saving protection and ease in the donning and doffing procedure.
 ViroGuard® 2 was designed as a protective coverall for treating patients with Ebola.
-This medical suit is now used in many of the leading HCID / Ebola treatment centers throughout the United States.
+This medical protective clothing is now used in many of the leading HCID / Ebola treatment centers throughout the United States.
 Additionally, we offer disposable scrubs that are made with an ultra-soft and “no see-through” fabric.
 Each protective garment is rigorously tested in real-world healthcare environments for better fit, performance, and protection against some of the most dangerous biohazards including infectious diseases and bloodborne pathogens.

 EBOLA Protecting Clothing